6808/6808.github.io/labs/lab0.md

 documentation](https://openweathermap.org/current#parameter).

 -   The correct key for JSON is `"main"`, instead of `"current_observation"`.

--   What should be the key for current weather description?
+-   What should be the key for current weather description? wind? visibility?

 -   For other values, the JSON response returns a number, not a string.
     We need to cast it into `Double` before using it in a meaningful